Recently I had the pleasure of visiting a longtime friend of

 he drags out an inexpensive charcoal grill he bought at a local discount market

 for me to use.
-As I prepared the

 charcoal grill for the chops, Dave started working on the veggies.